trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 [→ Reform's architecture docs](/gems/reform) talk about this in detail.

-Reform infers this representer (or *deserializer*) automatially in `validate` and that is fine for most HTML forms where the contract schema and form layout are identical.
+Reform infers this representer (or *deserializer*) automatically in `validate` and that is fine for most HTML forms where the contract schema and form layout are identical.
 In document APIs, whatsoever, the documents format often doesn't match 1-to-1 with the contract's schema.
 For example, when validating input in a JSON API system.

 This is where you can specify your own representer to be used against the contract.